zenoss/ZenPacks.zenoss.OpenStackInfrastructure/README.markdown

 Choose that option and you'll be presented with a dialog asking for the following inputs.

- 1. Hostname or IP - An example would be rackspacecloud.com.
- 2. Auth URL - For Rackspace this would be https://auth.api.rackspacecloud.com/v1.0
- 3. Username - Same username used to login to OpenStack web interface
+  1. Username - Same username used to login to OpenStack web interface
- 4. API Key - Can be found by going to "Your Account/API Access"
+  2. API Key - Can be found by going to "Your Account/API Access"
+  3. Project ID - This can be left blank if you don't know what it is
+  4. Auth URL - For Rackspace this would be https://auth.api.rackspacecloud.com/v1.0
+  5. Region Name - This can be left blank if you don't know what it is

 Once you click Add, Zenoss will contact the OpenStack API and discover servers, images and flavors.
 Once it is complete you'll find a new device in